Sky Mission

 is a 1992 combat flight simulation video game developed by Malibu Interactive and published by Namco for the Super Nintendo Entertainment System.
-In North America, the game was rebranded as the sequel to the Commodore Amiga game Wings, titled Wings 2: Aces High, while in Europe it was renamed to Blazing Skies.
+In North America, the game was rebranded as the sequel to the Commodore Amiga game Wings, which was developed by the developer's predecessor Cinemaware, titled Wings 2: Aces High, while in Europe it was renamed to Blazing Skies.
 As the leader of a British plane squadron during World War I, the player is tasked with destroying enemy planes under the command of German emperor Kaiser Wilhelm II in France.
 Gameplay involves gunning down enemies and performing bombing runs on enemy bases.
 The game was produced by Ken Lobb, best known as the co-creator of the Killer Instinct fighting game series, with music composed by musician George Sanger.
 Sky Mission was met with a mixed reaction from critics — although it was disliked for its short length and lacking gameplay, it was praised for its realistic visuals, soundtrack and sense of thrill.